slerman12/Help-me/7-Ongoing.md

 “The policy you refer to is minute and doesn't matter,” states the Alderman.

-“You're falling back on policy in your decision to terminate me.”
+“You fell back on policy in your decision to terminate me.”

 “Who is Sam?” the rest of the congress asks.